Susan Renouf: Life in the public eye

 Renouf's name within Melbourne's social scene saw her as a leading lady for 50 years of fashion and trend-setting.
 Despite her love of clothing and design, Renouf revealed her regrets surrounding her obedience to first husband Andrew Peacock in backing down on pursuing a political career.
 Those within her inner circle have also stated that Renouf would have been a great politician had she actively worked within the field.
 Jeanne Pratt, billionaire philanthropist and friend to Renouf, often expressed that Renouf's intelligence was overlooked and overshadowed by her life as a socialite.

 Following the breakdown of her second marriage, Renouf rushed into a marriage with Sir Frank Renouf despite the 25-year age gap between them.
 In 1985, Sir Frank paid what was at the time the highest-ever price for a Sydney home, when he bought the mansion "Paradis sur Mer" in Wolseley Crescent at Point Piper, where the vendor was her second husband, Robert Sangster.
 The house was eventually razed.
 At the time Renouf delved into the financial world taking on the role as director of Renouf Corporation.
 Renouf's position within the company did not end well in 1998.
-Following the Global Financial Crisis, there was a public grapple for the possession of the harbourside mansion due to the sudden and drastic loss of Sir Frank's fortunes.
+After the 2008 financial crisis, there was a public grapple for the possession of the harbourside mansion due to the sudden and drastic loss of Sir Frank's fortunes.
 However, the property was later demolished and rebuilt as two houses in 1990.
 Their divorce was as public as their marriage had been and the two did not separate on good terms.

 After the breakdown of her third and final marriage, Renouf was involved in numerous short-lived scandals including the burglary of some of her houses and cars.
 The most well-known case was her housekeeper of 14 years who stole over $50,000 worth of jewellery, which Renouf recognised being worn by the wife of a Sydney meat wholesaler at a social luncheon.

 Renouf's other passions flourished in the following years, with her love of design and architecture apparent in the six homes she bought, redecorated, and on-sold in the years following 1988.
 Four of her properties made considerable profits, and Renouf's friend and former Vogue Australia editor, Sheila Scotter, had described her unique style as “horny and blokey”.
 Renouf's career in fashion took off with clothing brands Just Jeans and Myer, and beauty producer L'Oreal.
 Her short-lived role in Renouf Corporations saw her knowledge in finance extended to Jesuit Social Services – Marketing, Chairman St. Joan of Arc, and Treasurer of the Inaugural Board of Star of the Sea College.